10 Habits of Cheapskates You Can Follow to Save a Buck

 Invest in Quality Over Quantity

 Contrary to common belief, cost-conscious people aren’t cheap in the traditional sense of the word.
 In other words, they don’t buy junk just to save money.
 They would rather invest in a high-performing, top-notch gadget that will give them their money’s worth, than have to make repairs to or replace a cheaper version.
 In the long run, this saves the money it would take to constantly replace something cheaper.
-While you’re at it, here are 10 savvy tips for shopping estate sales.

 Prepare Meals From Scratch